Helping Students in Distress

 The college years can be very stressful for many.
 In the contemporary climate of competition and pressure, some students adequately cope with these stresses, but others find that stress becomes unmanageable and interferes with learning.
 Marshall University faculty and staff play an especially important role in being aware of and responsive to students who may appear to be having challenges.
 You have an important relationship with each of your students: this relationship can be a powerful vehicle that you can use to encourage someone to seek help.

 At the same time, without mental health training, many may feel unprepared to address signs of distress or problematic behavior in their students.
 The following is intended to provide helpful guidelines for dealing with such situations.
 In addition, the Behavioral Intervention Team welcomes your questions on any issues regarding behavior that concerns you.
-Please contact the Office of Student Conduct at 304-696-2495 or martil@marshall.edu.
+Please contact the Office of Student Advocacy and Accountability at 304-696-2495 or martil@marshall.edu.

 Thee success of this process and the BIT hinges on community commitment to reporting concerns.